reachansari/spring-boot-envers-audit-demo/README.md

 # spring-boot-envers-audit-demo
-Spring Data Jpa provides rough audit information for any CRUD action performed on the entities.
+Spring Data Jpa provides audit information for any CRUD action performed on the entities.

 ## Enable Entity Audit
-By annotating an `@Entity` with `@Audited`, we are informing Spring that we would like respective entity to be audited.
+By annotating an `@Entity` with `@Audited`, we are making the respective entity to be audited.
-The following example shows that we want all activities related to Book to be audited:
+The following example shows that all activities related to Book to be audited:

 ```java
 @Entity